Austin795/My-Portfolio/index.md

 ### Current Projects

-+ Capstone Senior Project For https://tldrsec.com/
++ Capstone Senior Project For Our Client https://tldrsec.com/
   + Full Scale Web Application production with a team of 4
   + Front-end using Vue.js with a Python Back-end hosted on AWS
   + Stay tuned for a version Release!